tolomaps/resources/README.md

 - [GIS Stack Exchange](http://gis.stackexchange.com/): Forum for answering GIS questions, including QGIS.
 - [PostGIS + SQL in Mapbox Studio](https://www.mapbox.com/mapbox-studio/postgis-manual/ "PostGIS + SQL in Mapbox Studio")
 - [Intro to Node](https://github.com/maxogden/art-of-node#the-art-of-node "Art of Node"): A guide to Node.js, a JavaScript library that helps you work with different sources
-- [Convert Google directions to GeoJSON](http://zevross.com/blog/2014/09/23/convert-google-directions-to-geojson-points-or-polylines/ "Convert Google directions to GeoJSON point or polyline"): Inspired by the <a title="Taxi Tech Blog" href="http://chriswhong.com/data-visualization/taxitechblog1/" target="_blank">NYC Taxi visualization</a>, describes how to extract Google Maps directions data as a GeoJSON to then use as you please
+- [Convert Google directions to GeoJSON](http://zevross.com/blog/2014/09/23/convert-google-directions-to-geojson-points-or-polylines/ "Convert Google directions to GeoJSON point or polyline"): Inspired by the [NYC Taxi visualization](http://chriswhong.com/data-visualization/taxitechblog1/), describes how to extract Google Maps directions data as a GeoJSON to then use as you please
 - [How to use different projections with Leaflet](http://vis4.net/blog/posts/no-more-mercator-tiles/): Pannable, zoomable map with Leaflet that isn't in web mercator
 - [How to create illuminated contours in QGIS](http://anitagraser.com/2015/05/24/how-to-create-illuminated-contours-tanaka-style/): A tutorial by Anita Graser
 - [Introduction to D3 web mapping](https://github.com/maptimelex/d3-mapping): Rich Donohue's maptime tutorial that walks through how some basic d3 web maps work